The Yellow Birds

 - Women empathize with stories limited by Options but don't really get stories limited by Time

 By "get" we refer to the level of empathy and base instinctual understanding.
-Clearly, both men and women understand the difference between Linear and Holistic and the difference between Options and Time; the last thing we need is yet another overreaction to assumed sexism.
-Yet there is a tendency for male audience members to gravitate towards Linear/Timelock stories and for female audience members to gravitate towards Holistic/Optionlock stories.
+Clearly, both men and women understand the difference between Linear and Holistic and the difference between Options and Time; the last thing we need is yet [another overreaction to assumed sexism].
+Yet there is a tendency for male audience members to gravitate towards Linear/timespace stories and for female audience members to gravitate towards Holistic/spacetime stories.

 A War Movie for the Ladies

-The Yellow Birds will be better received by female audiences than say something like Blackhawk Down or Kilo Two Bravo because of this dynamic of a Main Character who problem-solves holistically inside of a story limited by options.
-Female audience members relate to Bartel and how he goes about resolving issues moreso than the men in the audience.
+The Yellow Birds will be better received by female audiences than say something like Blackhawk Down or [Kilo Two Bravo] because of this dynamic of a Main Character who problem-solves holistically inside of a Story Continuumed by options.
+Female audience members relate to Bartle and how he goes about resolving issues moreso than the men in the audience.

-Contrast Bartel's almost nurturing nature towards Murph with the stark cause and effect drive of Sergeant Sterling (John Huston).
-In fact, when Bartel finds himself with a clear case of cause and effect (If I had shot that guy in the window, then the guy next to me would not be bleeding out.) he seems shocked, almost as if he doesn't understand what happened.
+Contrast Bartle's almost nurturing nature towards Murph with the stark cause and effect drive of Sergeant Sterling (John Huston).
+In fact, when Bartle finds himself with a clear case of cause and effect (If I had shot that guy in the window, then the guy next to me would not be bleeding out.) he seems shocked, almost as if he doesn't understand what happened.
 The preference for one type of problem-solving creates a blind spot towards the other.
-The scene with the missed shot showcases Bartel's blind spot towards linear problem-solving.
+The scene with the missed shot showcases Bartle's blind spot towards linear problem-solving.

 A Solid Structure